 Group Theory in Physics: An Introduction, by J.F.
 Cornwell

-Group Theory for Physicists, First edition, by Zhong-Qi Ma and Xiao-Yan Gu (The Second edition will be released in August, 2019)
+Group Theory for Physicists, Second edition, by Zhong-Qi Ma and Xiao-Yan Gu

 Lie Groups, Lie Algebras, and Some of Their Applications, by Robert Gilmore

 Lie Algebras in Particle Physics, Second edition, by Howard Georgi

 Group Theory: A Physicist's Survey, by Pierre Ramond

 Symmetries, Lie Algebras and Representations, by Jürgen Fuchs and Christoph Schweigert (Errata)

 Group Theory in a Nutshell for Physicists, by Anthony Zee